Hsien-HsiuLiao/Pomodoro-Timer/README.md

 Todo:

 when timer is up, make a sound.
+(Added 5/9/20)

-Also have several sounds to choose from. button to stop sound
+Also have several sounds to choose from.

+button to stop sound

 send a text message